christyglee/google-book-search-mern/README.md

  ## Usage
 This application is great for anyone who wants to search specific books.
 It's helpful because the user can save their books as well.

+### Installing/Technology Used

+The following platforms were required to build this website:

+1) VS code
+2) GitBash/Terminal
+3) GitLab
+4) GitHub